-The Sandbridge Little Island Fishing Pier is located within the Little Island Park which offers beach access, picnic areas, grills, and a playground.
-From April 15th through October 31st, the pier is open from 5:30 AM to 9 PM, and is open from 7 AM until the posted closing time the rest of the year.
+The Sandbridge Little Island Fishing Pier is located within the Little Island Park, offering beach access, picnic areas, grills, and a playground.
+From April 15th through October 31st, the pier is open from 5:30 AM to 9 PM and is available from 7 AM until the posted closing time the rest of the year.

 Sea Gull Pier on the Chesapeake Bay

 Unfortunately, due to construction, the Sea Gull Pier is closed until 2024.